-All workspaces that are run from FME Flow use at least one of the FME Flow Web Services, and these services must authenticate with the user account that requests them.
-The user account must have Run permission on the repository in which the workspace resides, and Access permission to the service.
+All workspaces that are run from FME Flow use at least one of the FME Flow Web Services, and these services must authenticate with the user account or security token that requests them.
+The user account or token must have Run permission on the repository in which the workspace resides, and Access permission to the service.